Enterobase Terms and Conditions¶

 You have the right to ask us not to process your personal data for marketing purposes.
 We will usually inform you (before collecting your data) if we intend to use your data for such purposes or if we intend to disclose your information to any third party for such purposes.
 You can exercise your right to prevent such processing at any time by contacting us at firstname.lastname@example.org.

 Our service may, from time to time, contain links to and from other web services, for instance our third party data providers.
 If you follow a link to any of these web services, please note that these web services have their own privacy policies and that we do not accept any responsibility or liability for their policies.
 Please check their policies before you submit any personal data to those web services.

 ACCESS TO INFORMATION¶

 Individuals have certain rights of access to their personal data, including the rights to see the personal data held about them and to ask that necessary changes are made to ensure that those data are accurate and up to date.
 If you wish to do this, please contact: email@example.com.
-The law allows us to charge a small fee to meet our costs in providing you with details of your personal data that we hold.

 and should be addressed to us by telephone at

 Enterobase Users can do the following with no restrictions (public domain):